Hannah Maclurcan: Later life

 Her husband Robert Lee died on 17 October 1937 at Waverley.

 Legacy

-Her son Charles Dansie Maclurcan was a prominent early wireless experimenter before WW1 (callsign: XDM) with his firm of Maclurcan and Lane.
-When amateur licensing recommenced after WW2, Charles was one of a handful initially licensed and the first to commence regular music broadcasts from 1922 (callsign: 2CM).
+Her son Charles Dansie Maclurcan was a prominent early wireless experimenter before World War I (callsign: XDM) with his firm of Maclurcan and Lane.
+When amateur licensing recommenced after World War II, Charles was one of a handful initially licensed and the first to commence regular music broadcasts from 1922 (callsign: 2CM).
 Her grandson Donald Charles Boulton Maclurcan (son of Charles) became a well-known architect.

-The Wentworth Hotel continued operation under the control of the Maclurcan family until 1950 when Qantas Empire Airways purchased a controlling interest.
+The Wentworth Hotel continued operation under the control of the Maclurcan family until 1950 when Qantas purchased a controlling interest.
 Qantas constructed a new 400 room Wentworth Hotel completed in 1966 which it operated until 1982 when the hotel was sold.
-In 2002, the hotel was purchased by the Accor Group and under that ownership operates (as at 2018) as the Sofitel Wentworth Hotel.
+In 2002, the hotel was purchased by the Accor and under that ownership operates (as at 2018) as the Sofitel Sydney Wentworth.